boltDeployments

 Alternatively, provide players' latitude & longitude coordinates or coordinates of a preferred server location instead of leveraging automated telemetry.
 This approach requires additional client-side geo-lookup implementation, fully relying on game developer’s solution.

-As the last resort, servers may be placed based on a crudely generalized region parameter, either:
+Servers may be placed using a crudely generalized region parameter, either:

 • automatically chosen for the player, based on their metadata (player account database), or